February 21, 2023

 Kota simplifies employee health insurance — no broker hassles, paperwork, or admin overheads!

-Once you decide on your contribution, employees can choose health packages per their needs.
+Once you decide on your contribution, your employees can choose their health packages per their needs, including maternity and fertility extras.

 For instance, employees get home birth coverage for up to €4,000 under the Irish Life Health 4D Health 1 Plan.
-They can also choose add-ons, like a maternity extra for additional coverage for flu vaccination, antenatal classes, etc.
+They can also choose add-ons, like a maternity extra for additional coverage for vaccinations, antenatal classes, postnatal and mental health support, etc.

 Join Kota and provide the maternity support your employees need!